 When is the best time to Visit Terlingua?

-But also I highly recommend not scheduling your visit to Terlingua from May to October.
-It will be hot and miserable.
+But also don’t plan your visit to Terlingua from May to October.
+It’s hot and miserable.
 Most places, especially lodging, lack air conditioning or not have efficient electricity to operate air conditioners.

 USA TRAVEL TIP: 5 Dangerous Desert Spiders to Avoid in the Southwestern U.S.

-And lastly, if you’re looking for a truly unique adventure, Terlingua plays host to two big internationally acclaimed events; the annual Viva Terlingua annual chili championship and Dia de los Muertos celebrations.
-We’ll talk about those further down in this article.
+And lastly, if you’re looking for a truly unique adventure, Terlingua plays host to two big internationally acclaimed events.

-So, now that you’ve learned a little about Terlingua, grab your sightseeing bag and let’s go check out the cool things to do in Terlingua and why this living ghost town ranks up at the top as one of our all time favorite travel destinations.
-We think it will become one of yours too!
+So, now that you’ve learned a little about Terlingua, grab your sightseeing bag and let’s go check out the cool things to do in Terlingua.
+We’ll show you why this living ghost town ranks at the top of our all time favorite travel destinations.

 Top Things to Do in Terlingua, Texas – Places to Eat, Stay & Play!